 "Besides many other refusals during the investigation, the denial of access to the principal accused, Ajmal Kasab, and his extraordinarily hurried execution became the core impediment in the finalisation of the trial," it did.

 Ten Lashkar-e-Taiba militants killed 166 people and wounded dozens in Mumbai in November, 2008.
-Nine of the attackers were killed by police while lone survivor Ajmal Kasab was caught and executed after a court found him guilty.
+Nine of the attackers were killed by police while lone survivor Ajmal Kasab was caught.
+Kasab was executed after a court found him guilty and handed down deathsentence.